-- A Recreational Crab Trap Gear License is required to use crab traps.* There is a limit of 10 traps per licensed fisherman.
+- A Recreational Crab Trap Gear License is required to use crab traps.* Starting June 1, 2022, only a Saltwater Fishing License is required.
+There is a limit of 10 traps per licensed fisherman.
 Crab traps may be prohibited on certain LDWF WMAs and refuges.
 Consult fishing regulations on WMAs and refuges for more details.

 *If using crab traps in the saltwater area, as defined in 56:322(A)&(B), one must also possess a saltwater license.